Article Translations: (Spanish)

-Percentiles are measurements that show where a child is compared with others.
+Percentiles are measurements that show where a child is compared with other kids.
 On the growth charts, the percentiles are shown as lines drawn in curved patterns.

-Being in a high or a low percentile does not necessarily mean that a child is healthier or has a growth or weight problem.
-Let's say that 4-year-old boy, who is in the 10th percentile for weight, is also in the 10th percentile for height.
+Being in a high or a low percentile doesn't necessarily mean that a child is healthier or has a growth or weight problem.
+Let's say that the 4-year-old boy who is in the 10th percentile for weight is also in the 10th percentile for height.
 So 10% of kids are shorter and weigh less than he does, and most kids — 90% — are taller and weigh more.
-That just means that he's smaller than average, which usually doesn't mean there is a problem.
-If his parents and siblings are also smaller than average, and there are other signs that he's healthy and developing well, doctors would likely conclude that there's no cause for concern.
+That just shows that he's smaller than average, which usually doesn't mean there is a problem.
+If his parents and siblings are also smaller than average, and there are other signs that he's healthy and developing well, doctors would likely decide that there's no reason to worry.

 What's the Ideal Percentile for My Child?